 - The third quadrant is the blind area – that which is known to others but not to ourselves.
 We need feedback from those around us in order to access this information.

 - The last quadrant is the unknown area – information which is not yet available to ourselves or to others.
 This can sometimes be accessed by relational coaching.

 The tenets of the Johari methodology are that we build trust through self-disclosure and learn through feedback.

 We know that people who work to their strengths outperform those who don’t.
 According to Belbin Team Role theory, there are nine Team Roles – nine distinct ways of contributing in a team and relating to others.
 Each person has a number of Team Role strengths – roles that come naturally to them.
 When we play to these strengths, we are more likely to be engaged and fulfilled in our work.

-A Belbin Individual Report (generated after you complete the Belbin questionnaire) quickly identifies your key strengths in terms of these nine Team Roles and suggests working styles that may best suit you.
+A Belbin Individual report (generated after you complete the Belbin Self-Perception Inventory) quickly identifies your key strengths in terms of these nine Team Roles and suggests working styles that may best suit you.
 It offers personalised advice and guidance on how to articulate these strengths to others.

 Checking our blind spot